the-s-is-silent/Outlaws-of-the-Wastes/README.md

 - Deseret Nation is now a playable faction.
 Four new City-States have been added, one of which is a preview for a planned new faction.

-- The overpowered Settlement GI has been toned down somewhat: it no longer triggers a Culture Bomb.
-Also, Tree Plantations can now be built on Hills and Swamps after discovering the appropriate tech, provided they're not on Desert or Permafrost.

 - Three new national projects tied to the starting three policy trees to aid all of the factions as they try to survive in the early-game.

-- New units: Wandering Doctor, Wasteland Patrol, Border Patrol, and Expeditionary Force.
+- New units: Wandering Doctor, Wasteland Patrol, Border Patrol, Expeditionary Force, and Hero of the Wastes, the last one only available as a random camp reward.

+- New buildings: Jeweler and Contraband Disposal Site.

+- New world wonder: Statue of Remembrance.

 - Some of the factions have gained a new UU or UB, or had one of their UBs adjusted.

 - Several new beliefs for more diverse religion customization along with buffs for a few of the weaker beliefs.
 However, several of the more powerful beliefs in base DeCiv Redux have been nerfed.

+- Tile improvement adjustments: The overpowered Settlement GI has been toned down somewhat - it no longer triggers a Culture Bomb.
+Also, Tree Plantations can now be built on Hills and Swamps after discovering the appropriate tech, provided they're not on Desert or Permafrost.

 # TODO: